Benefits of Lemon Ginger Tea: Nutrition Facts and Why You Need It

 7. Serve hot or iced.

-Save time by making this larger batch to enjoy throughout the week.
+Save time by making a large batch to enjoy throughout the week, or mix it into your smoothies.

 Tips for Consumption

-• Make it healthier by adding other anti-inflammatory spices and foods like garlic, turmeric, vinegar, or cinnamon.
-Garlic is a strong flavor, so the tea will still have significant health benefits even if omitted.
+• Add other anti-inflammatory spices and foods like garlic, turmeric, vinegar, or cinnamon.
+Garlic is a strong flavor, but the tea will still have significant health benefits even if it’s omitted.

 • Brew green tea to use as the water portion of the lemon ginger tea to gain even more antioxidant power.

-• Drink it to prevent dehydration.
-Anything liquid at room temperature counts towards your fluid intake.
+• Drink it regularly to prevent dehydration.
+Lemon and ginger contain potassium, which plays a role in water retention.
+Plus, anything liquid at room temperature counts towards your fluid intake.

 • Serve it over ice in the summer and hot in the fall and winter.

-Try lemon ginger tea to incorporate a healthy beverage into your weekly routine.
-This tea helps prevent high glucose levels and many diseases.
+Want to learn more about nutrient-dense foods and drinks that can support your health and wellness?
 Learn more about nutrition and weight loss with Signos’ science-backed advice.
-Signos helps you learn how your body responds to different foods and beverages and find healthy recipes to help you lose weight, boost your metabolism, and improve metabolic health.
+Signos can help you learn about your body’s response to different foods and beverages and provide healthy recipes to help you lose weight, boost your metabolism, and improve your health.

 Get more information about weight loss, glucose monitors, and living a healthier life